Kanellts/LearnProject/README.md

 # LearnProject

-An exercise for learning how to build a console application with EF Core
+An exercise for learning how to build a console application with EF Core!